grafana/beyla/docs/sources/configure/export-modes.md

 ### Configuring and running the auto-instrumentation tool

 Configure the auto-instrumentation tool to forward data to Grafana Alloy.
-In this tutorial we are assuming that both the auto-instrumentation tool and Alloy are running on the same host, so there is no need to secure the traffic nor provide authentication in the Alloy OTLP receiver.
+This tutorial assumes Beyla and Alloy are running on the same host, so there is no need to secure the traffic nor provide authentication in the Alloy OTLP receiver.

 You can configure the auto-instrumentation tool both via environment variables or via a configuration YAML file, which is what we will use in this example.